Using Ollama on Quest#

 def save_all_in_one(responses:pd.DataFrame, data_directory:Path):

-# Appends to csv with all responses. possibly slow bc opening and closing file?
+# Appends to a CSV file with all responses.
+This may be slower due to repeatedly opening and closing the file.

 full_file = data_directory / Path(f"response_all.csv")